The Legend of the Piave (film)

-The Legend of the Piave (Italian: La leggenda del piave) is a 1952 Italian war drama film directed by Riccardo Freda and starring Gianna Maria Canale, Carlo Giustini and Renato Baldini.
+The Legend of the Piave (Italian: La leggenda del piave) is a 1952 Italian war melodrama film directed by Riccardo Freda and starring Gianna Maria Canale, Carlo Giustini and Renato Baldini.
 It takes its name from the 1918 patriotic song of the same name, although there is little connection between the song's lyrics and the plot of the film.
 It was filmed over four weeks, mostly at the Titanus Studios in Rome.
 The film's sets were designed by the art director Alfredo Montori.

 Synopsis

 During the First World War, countess Giovanna Dolfin discovers that her husband the count is in fact an opportunist who has only enlisted in the Italian Army in order to carry out black market activities.
 She plans to leave him but he ultimately redeems himself following the disastrous Battle of Caporetto and the subsequent fighting on the Piave River, where he is badly wounded.